 There's no wired connection, but they do come with a micro-USB cable for charging.

 These Bluetooth-only headphones aren't compatible with PS4.
-While they will connect to any Bluetooth-enabled PC, their latency will likely be too high for competitive gaming.
+While they can connect to any Bluetooth-enabled PC, their latency is likely be too high for competitive gaming.

 The Ylife True Wireless Earbuds can't connect to an Xbox One.